 7: Choose watch functions

 Analog watches come with a more traditional clock-like look that are used for formal events.
 Analog faces come in various types.
-Some faces come with numbers that mark each hour, while others mark it at hour four.
-And there are others that don’t have any numbers and use Roman numerals.
+Some faces come with numbers that mark each hour, while there are others that don’t have any numbers and use Roman numerals instead.